-Once you create a group set in your course, the group set appears as a tab for easy access to the group information.
-You can also view a group set directly by clicking the name of the tab.
+Once you create a group set in the course, the group set displays as a linked tab for easy access to the group set information .
+You can click any tab to view a group set for a user group.

-The highlighted tab shows which group set you are viewing.
+When you view a group set, the outlined tab shows the group set you are viewing.
 Click any tab to view another group set.

 By default, all groups are collapsed in the page.
 You can expand each group and see which students are assigned to each group in the group set, if any, by clicking the arrow next to the group name .

-Once students are participating in a group, you can view activity within a group .
+Once students are participating in a group, you can open the group Options menu and view content and activity within a group .

 View Enrollment Notice